Home Remedies for Sunburn : 10 Effective Health Tips

-The only down side of using aloe is that it forms a stiff, somewhat tacky coating on your skin.
+The only downside of using aloe is that it forms a thick, somewhat tacky coating on your skin.
 I prefer to use it for small areas that don’t need to flex (say, the tip of your nose, for instance).

 Home Remedy for Sunburn #3 – Coconut Oil

-I use coconut oil as a sunblock and as an after sun treatment.
+I use coconut oil as a sunblock and as an after-sun treatment.
 While it doesn’t have a high SPF (it’s been rated between 4 and 10, depending on the study), it allows a healthy amount of UV radiation to reach the skin and helps to prevent free radical damage.
 (Most of us are vitamin D deficient, and the best source of vitamin D is sunlight.)
-The Natural Nutrition Adviser has a nicely written article titled “Coconut Oil as Sunscreen?” that provides a great discussion of various natural oils, and what coconut oil does and doesn’t do.
+The Natural Nutrition Adviser has a nicely written article titled “Coconut Oil as Sunscreen?” that provides an excellent discussion of various natural oils and what coconut oil does and doesn’t do.

 Back to sunburn – when I’ve used coconut oil for sunburn, it has very quickly soothed the burning and tightness of the skin.
-Coconut oil is very light, so it is quickly absorbed by the skin.
+Coconut oil is very light, so the skin quickly absorbs it.
 It didn’t seem to trap the heat at all (I’ve seen that comment made regarding using oils for sunburn treatment).
-The medium chain fatty acids in the oil can be absorbed topically, and are used by our body for healing.
-Another Earth Clinic user reported using cocoa butter in a similar fashion.
+The medium-chain fatty acids in the oil can be absorbed topically and are used by our body for healing.
+Another Earth Clinic user reported similarly using cocoa butter.